-- a.
+a.
 Any record protected by the lawyer-client privilege as described in s.
-90.502 and any record protected by the work-product privilege, including a record prepared by an association attorney or prepared at the attorney's express direction, which reflects a mental impression, conclusion, litigation strategy, or legal theory of the attorney or the association, and which was prepared exclusively for civil or criminal litigation or for adversarial administrative proceedings, or which was prepared in anticipation of such litigation or proceedings until the conclusion of the litigation or proceedings. - b.
-Information obtained by an association in connection with the approval of the lease, sale, or other transfer of a unit. - c.
+90.502 and any record protected by the work-product privilege, including a record prepared by an association attorney or prepared at the attorney's express direction, which reflects a mental impression, conclusion, litigation strategy, or legal theory of the attorney or the association, and which was prepared exclusively for civil or criminal litigation or for adversarial administrative proceedings, or which was prepared in anticipation of such litigation or proceedings until the conclusion of the litigation or proceedings.

+b.
+Information obtained by an association in connection with the approval of the lease, sale, or other transfer of a unit.

+c.
 Personnel records of association or management company employees, including, but not limited to, disciplinary, payroll, health, and insurance records.
-For purposes of this sub-subparagraph, the term "personnel records" does not include written employment agreements with an association employee or management company, or budgetary or financial records that indicate the compensation paid to an association employee. - d.
-Medical records of unit owners. - e.
+For purposes of this sub-subparagraph, the term "personnel records" does not include written employment agreements with an association employee or management company, or budgetary or financial records that indicate the compensation paid to an association employee.

+d.
+Medical records of unit owners.

+e.
 Social security numbers, driver license numbers, credit card numbers, e-mail addresses, telephone numbers, facsimile numbers, emergency contact information, addresses of a unit owner other than as provided to fulfill the association's notice requirements, and other personal identifying information of any person, excluding the person's name, unit designation, mailing address, property address, and any address, e-mail address, or facsimile number provided to the association to fulfill the association's notice requirements.
-Notwithstanding the restrictions in this sub-subparagraph, an association may print and distribute to parcel owners a directory containing the name, parcel address, and all telephone numbers of each parcel owner.
+Notwithstanding the restrictions in this sub-subparagraph, an association may print and distribute to unit owners a directory containing the name, unit address, and all telephone numbers of each unit owner.
 However, an owner may exclude his or her telephone numbers from the directory by so requesting in writing to the association.
-An owner may consent in writing to the disclosure of other contact information described in this sub-subparagraph.
-The association is not liable for the inadvertent disclosure of information that is protected under this sub-subparagraph if the information is included in an official record of the association and is voluntarily provided by an owner and not requested by the association. - f.
-Electronic security measures that are used by the association to safeguard data, including passwords. - g.
+An owner may consent in writing to the disclosure of other contact information described in this sub-subparagraph if the information is included in an official record of the association and is voluntarily provided by an owner and not requested by the association.

+f.
+Electronic security measures that are used by the association to safeguard data, including passwords.

+g.
 The software and operating system used by the association which allow the manipulation of data, even if the owner owns a copy of the same software used by the association.
-The data is part of the official records of the association. - (d) The association shall prepare a question and answer sheet as described in s.
-718.504, and shall update it annually.
+The data is part of the official records of the association.